Eisenhower Silver Dollar Values & Price Chart

 The Eisenhower dollar was struck from 1971 through 1978 and was intended for regular commerce.
 Ultimately it failed to see the light of day as a circulating coin beyond the casinos of Las Vegas.

 Few people knew back in the 1970s that the Eisenhower dollar would be the last circulating large-size dollar coin in the United States.

 Today, it's become one of the top modern collectible coins, and for good reason.
 Ike dollars constitute a relatively short series with many unusual varieties to collect.

 What Are Eisenhower Dollars Worth?

 Eisenhower dollars appeal to collectors on a variety of budgets.
 Many pieces challenge even financially well-heeled collectors.
-Prices for some Ike dollars reach into the thousands of dollars.
+Prices for some key date Ike dollars reach into the thousands of dollars.

 Nonetheless, the majority of Eisenhower dollars are much more affordable to obtain.
 What follows is an Eisenhower dollar price guide.
 The values reflect examples in MS-63 (uncirculated) and Proof-65 grades.

 |Date||Composition & Finish||Price|